-being a member/members of ECON HEALTHCARE (ASIA) LIMITED ("Company"), hereby appoint Chairman of the Annual General Meeting of the Company (the "Meeting") as my/our proxy to vote for me/us on my/our behalf at the Meeting to be held by electronic means (via LIVE WEBCAST and AUDIO ONLY MEANS) on Tuesday, 26 July 2022 at 10.00 a.m. and at any adjournment thereof.
-I/We direct the Chairman of the Meeting, being my/our proxy to vote for or against, or abstain from voting the Ordinary Resolutions to be proposed at the Meeting as indicated hereunder.
+or failing him/her/them, the Chairman of the Annual General Meeting of the Company (the "Meeting") as my/our proxy to attend and to vote for me/us on my/our behalf at the Meeting to be held on Thursday, 27 July 2023 at 10.00 a.m. at 160 Changi Road #05-13 Hexacube Singapore 419728 and at any adjournment thereof.
+I/We direct my/our proxy to vote for or against, or abstain from voting on the Ordinary Resolutions to be proposed at the Meeting as indicated hereunder.

-If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the appointment of the Chairman of the Meeting as my/ our proxy will be treated as invalid.
+If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the proxy/proxies (other than the Chairman of the Meeting as proxy) will vote or abstain from voting at his/her/their discretion.
+In appointing the Chairman of the Meeting as proxy, Shareholders (whether individuals or corporates) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid.
 All Resolutions put to vote at the Meeting shall be decided by way of poll.

-No. Resolutions relating to: No. of votes 'For' No. of votes 'Against' No. of votes 'Abstain' 1 Audited Financial Statements for the financial year ended 31 March 2022 2 Approval of Directors' fees amounting to S\$161,000 for the financial year ending 31 March 2023, to be paid semi-annually in arrears 3 Re-election of Ms. Ong Hui Ming as a Director 4 Re-election of Mr. Lim Yian Poh as a Director 5 Re-appointment of Messrs Ernst & Young LLP as Auditors and to authorise the Directors of the Company to fix their remuneration 6 Authority to allot and issue shares of
+No. Resolutions relating to: No. of votes 'For' No. of votes 'Against' No. of votes 'Abstain' 1 Audited Financial Statements and Directors' Statement for the financial year ended 31 March 2023 2 Approval of final dividend (one-tier tax exempt) of 0.44 Singapore cent for the financial year ended 31 March 2023 3 Approval of Directors' fees amounting to S\$161,000 for the financial year ending 31 March 2024, to be paid semi-annually in arrears 4 Re-election of Mr Siau Kai Bing as a Director 5 Re-election of Dr Ong Seh Hong as a Director 6 Re-appointment of Messrs Ernst & Young LLP as Auditors and to authorise the Directors of the Company to fix their remuneration 7 Authority to allot and issue shares